Dental splints: from snoring to sleep apnea, can a dental splint help?

 Occlusal splints for bruxism

-These splints for teeth grinding are made of plastic or resin and are usually used at night.
-They are normally larger than other similar devices.
+Its important to remember that these splints have a purely medical function and are used to treat jaw problems, as well as issues with the joints and temporomandibular muscles (called TMJ).
+They are normally larger than other orthodontic devices.
 Their thickness allows them to separate the upper and lower teeth a distance great enough to relax the jaw muscles.

 Occlusal splints also prevent teeth grinding during sleep, which eventually causes wear and tear and leads to other dental problems.
-Even though they’re known as sleep splints, we’ll see later, they’re not the only ones that are used only at night.
+Even though they’re known as sleep splints, we’ll see later, they’re not the only ones that are used at night.

 Teeth whitening splints

-Teeth whitening splints, or more commonly known as whitening moulds, are probably the most frequently used splint.
-They’re worn with a whitening gel for a few minutes or a few hours a day depending on the product used.
 It’s important that the whitening product is prescribed by a dentist after carefully analysing each patient for safe treatment.
 Depending on the colour of the enamel and the desired result, the specialist will prescribe a specific gel to avoid damaging the teeth, and they’ll also give the patient all the details about its use.

 Orthodontic splints